shshrg/cpp-websocketslib/README.md

-# An Asynchronous C++ Library for Building High-Performance HTTP(S) and WebSocket Servers
+# Web Server with WebSockets Library

 ## Overview
 This project implements a high-performance asynchronous HTTP/1.1 web server with WebSocket support using Asio coroutines